keon/intro-to-blockchain/README.md

-# From Digital Money To Blockchain and Cryptocurrency
+# [WIP] From Digital Money To Blockchain and Cryptocurrency
-Introduction to building your own Blockchain based Cryptocurrency in JavaScript
+Introduction To Building Blockchain Based Cryptocurrency In JavaScript

+**[WORK IN PROGRESS]**

 Some confuse the terminology `Blockchain` with `Cryptocurrency` because usually media draws no distinction between them.
 Blockchain in itself is a really simple concept.